samuelarogbonlo/Node-Redis-App/Readme.md

 - *Dockerfile Linting:* Ensures adherence to best practices and standards in our Dockerfile configurations.
 - *Docker Image Building:* Constructs a Docker image from the application and pushes it to AWS ECR (Elastic Container Registry).
-- *Task Definition Update:* Retrieves the task definition from AWS and updates it with the latest ECR image.
 - *Terraform Script Deployment:* Executes and deploys the infrastructure as code via Terraform.

 # How To Deploy The Infrastructure ?